It is time to reassess both political and economic policies toward China.

 This clearly shows China does not welcome Prime Minister Takaichi.

-It can be speculated that China was waiting for the right moment to criticize Prime Minister Takaichi.
+We believe China was waiting for an opportunity to criticize Prime Minister Takaichi.

-10. Debate in Diet with the CDP member Katsuya Okada.
-(Questions mentioning specific country or region names)
+10. Debate in Diet with CDP member Katsuya Okada. (questions mentioning specific country/region names)

-12. Consulate-General of the People’s Republic of China in Osaka makes a remark to Prime Minister Takaichi that could be interpreted as suggesting murder.
+12. Consulate-General of the People’s Republic of China in Osaka makes remarks to Prime Minister Takaichi that could be interpreted as suggesting murder.

-If a Japanese person made such a statement, it would undoubtedly become a police investigation case.
+If a Japanese person made such remarks, it would undoubtedly become a police investigation case.

-13. China escalates ‘insults, provocations, threats, and harassment’ against Japan.
-Furthermore, it is successively implementing economic harassment.
+13. China escalates “insults, provocations, threats, and harassment” toward Japan.
+Also, it successively implements economic harassment.

 China has urged its citizens to refrain from traveling to Japan.
-Furthermore, it has halted imports of marine products from Japan.
+Additionally, it has effectively halted imports of Japanese marine products.

-Additionally, threats and insults posting that cast doubt on the nation’s dignity continue.
+Also, threats and harassment that cast doubt on the nation’s dignity continue.

-Once again, Prime Minister Takaichi merely stated that the general assumption is that the state would defend itself if faced with an existential crisis.
-At this time, she never mentioned any specific country by name.
+Again, Prime Minister Takaichi simply stated as a general assumption that the nation would defend itself if faced with an existential crisis.
+She never mentioned any specific country by name.

 China’s miscalculation is that it is too focused on hegemony and has misread the trends of the times.